 3. Salt Levels

 It’s also worth considering how salty your meat is.
-If you go full-on salt bae with your steak, the excess sodium increases water retention.
+If you go full-on Salt Bae with your steak, the excess sodium increases water retention.
 Your body sweats to excrete that water, which could be mistaken for meat sweats.

 How Long Do Meat Sweats Last?